fakeid30/BlackpearlFAQ/FAQ.md

 **A**: You need to contact the admins and let them know what you want to sell.
 We will help you make a post and set the price.

 ### Q: How do I remove my post from the forum?
 I can't see any option.
 **A**: First you need to click on the report button, this can be found at the bottom of the post.
 Then you need to give the report reason and click on the report.
-Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A), drop your link and ask for it to be remove.
-In both ways, you have to wait until the staff process your report.
+Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A), drop your link and ask for it to be removed.
+In both ways, you will have to wait until the staff process your report.

 ### Q: Does approval apply to all sections?
 **A**: If you have the Boomer tag, then only posts in the [Golden Guides](https://blackpearl.biz/forums/154/) section need approval.
 However, if you don't have the Boomer tag, then all your posts need approval.

 ### Q: How can I change my user name?
 **A**: If you have a Donator tag, then you can change your user name every 24 hours.
-Moreover, if you do not have a Donator tag, then you can change your user name only once every 30 days.
+However, if you do not have a Donator tag, then you can change your user name only once every 30 days.

 ### Q: Can we buy reaction score with pearls?
 If no, why not?
 **A**: No, you can not buy reaction score with pearls as it would result with spamming in the forum.